University Fact Sheet

 4 percent are two or more races

-*which represents a 132 percent increase over the past decade
+*Represents a 128 percent increase over the past decade

 Annual Operating Budget